Imperfection is perfection.

 Someone who sat next to me asked if he could read it and I said no. I was afraid he’d think I was a terrible writer.

-I could tell by his indignant reply that he thought I had snubbed him.
-My desire to look perfect to others blinded me to the fact that my classmate was probably reaching out for help.
+I could tell by his indignant reply that he thought I had snubbed or rejected him.
+My desire to look perfect to him blinded the fact that he was probably reaching out to me for help.

 Perfection can be unhealthy.